Main Civil Society Partners with the UNODC

 The UNCAC Coalition: A global Civil Society Network aims at mobilizing and supporting the implementation of the Convention, which was adopted by the General Assembly in October 2003.
 The role of civil society organizations has been crucial in lobbying Governments and United Nations staff members to place the issue of corruption on the political agenda.

-The Coalition was founded in 2006 and has around 240 members, including Transparency International, UNICORN (a global network of trade unions against corruption), Christian Aid, Global Witness, Oxfam, Access Info Europe, the Affiliated Network for Social Accountability in East Asia and the Pacific, the Institute for Security Studies and many others.
+The Coalition was founded in 2006 and has over 350 members in over 100 countries, including Transparency International, UNICORN (a global network of trade unions against corruption), Christian Aid, Global Witness, Oxfam, Access Info Europe, the Affiliated Network for Social Accountability in East Asia and the Pacific, the Institute for Security Studies and many others.